sky-uk/cezanne/README.md

 Cezanne uses ImageMagick.
 Check with your package manager.

-Screenshots are stored on Dropbox through the Dropscreen gem.
-Follow the instructions at https://github.com/bskyb-commerce/dropscreen and make sure to export the access_token
+Screenshots are stored on Dropbox.
+Follow the instructions at https://www.dropbox.com/developers/core and export your oAuth access token

     export DROPBOX_ACCESS_TOKEN=**insert dropbox access token here**